True or False: Being Exposed to Wet, Cold Weather Increases the Risk of Infection

 There is no evidence that humans can get a cold or other infection from exposure to cold weather, or from getting chilled or overheated.
 When scientists placed cold viruses directly into the noses of study participants before either exposing them to cold temperatures or not, they failed to find any connection between cold exposure and susceptibility to infection with common cold viruses.
-And a review in the December 2002 issue of Medicine and Science in Sports and Exercise concluded that there is no scientific support for the concept that exposure to moderately cold temperatures depresses immune function in humans.
+And a review in Medicine and Science in Sports and Exercise concluded that there is no scientific support for the concept that exposure to moderately cold temperatures depresses immune function in humans.
 (Of course, prolong exposure to extremely cold temperature can lead to a condition called hypothermia, which may result in numerous health effects.)

 Being exposed to cold, wet weather, in and of itself, will not cause you to contract infections.
 But your chance of developing a cold or the flu does increase in the winter months (beginning in September and lasting until March or April in the US).
 So, that fashionable wool scarf your mom made you wear to school?
 No reason for it (except perhaps to annoy you).